johnmulder/categorize_pes_by_imports/README.md

 ## Run Tools

-### Extracting and cleaning data from the ember dataset
+### Extract and clean data from the ember dataset
 - `python3 01_data_cleaning.py -d ember/ember_data -o training`
 - `mkdir artifacts`
 - `vm training* artifacts/`

+### Producing graphs for the user to view and evaluate
+- `python3 02_data_exloration.py -i artifacts -o graphs`
+- View the graphs in the `graphs` folder to understand the features better